UCL/research-computing-with-cpp/07performance/sec03Optimisation.md

 - `-O2` performs all the optimisations from `-O1` but also additional optimisations which may affect compile times more drastically, but which do not have a speed-space trade off (i.e. avoids inflating the size of the executable too much).
 - `-O3` performs all the `-O2` optimisations and some additional ones which may impact the size of the executable.
 It does not turn on any optimisations which are not standards compliant.
 - `-Og` performs some optimisations but keeps compile times short and strictly disables various optimisations that make certain structural changes to the code.
 This is designed for debugging so that you can step through your code line by line.
-- `-Ofast` performs aggressive optimisation on numerical code but sacrifices compliance with some standards, meaning that result of your calculation can be affected.
+- `-Ofast` performs aggressive optimisation on numerical code but sacrifices compliance with some standards, meaning that the result of your calculation can be affected.

 There are others in the documentation linked above which I would recommend that you read.
 It also describes in detail the optimisations that are turned on at each level.